-As of the date of this report, the Chairman of the Corporate Governance Committee is Mr. Margarito B. Teves and the members are former Chief Justice Artemio V. Panganiban, Atty.
-Estelito P. Mendoza, and Atty.
-Virgilio S. Jacinto.
+As of the date of this report, the Chairman of the Corporate Governance Committee is independent director Carlos Jericho L. Petilla and its members are Atty.
+Estelito P. Mendoza, Atty.
+Virgilio S. Jacinto, and independent directors Mr. Margarito B. Teves and former Chief Justice Artemio V. Panganiban.

-(C) Security Ownership of Certain Beneficial Owners and Management as of December 31, 2020
+(C) Security Ownership of Certain Beneficial Owners and Management as of December 31, 2021

-The security ownership of certain record and beneficial owners of more than 5% of the common shares of the Company as of December 31, 2020 is as follows:
+The security ownership of certain record and beneficial owners of more than 5% of the common shares of the Company as of December 31, 2021 is as follows:

-SEA Refinery Corporation - 50.10% PCD Nominee Corporation (Filipino) - 18.57%
+SEA Refinery Corporation - 50.10%

+PCD Nominee Corporation (Filipino) - 19.78%

-• San Miguel Corporation - 18.16%
+San Miguel Corporation - 18.16%